darenliang/mal-api/README.md

 Welcome!
 Here is an Unofficial MyAnimeList API in response to the MyAnimeList's API shutdown.

-Hold on, this API is in early stages.
+Hold on, this API is in early stages and is very unstable.
 Future updates may support more features and manga support.

 ## To install